Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Introduction

-which holds true for a large class of complete Riemannian manifolds.
-Indeed, significant efforts have recently been devoted to studying optimal Sobolev inequalities on Riemannian manifolds (see the survey \cite{DruHeb02AB} and its references).
+which holds for a broad class of complete Riemannian manifolds.
+In recent years, significant effort has been devoted to optimal Sobolev inequalities on Riemannian manifolds; see, for instance, the survey \cite{DruHeb02AB} and the references therein.

 In the sequel, we will use the notation $\ric_{-}(\,\cdot\,)$ which is defined as